dlops-io/mushroom-app/README.md

 - Set the owner of the directory as the newly created user
 - Expose port `8080` from the container to the outside for the web server
 - Switch the user to `app` and set the the working directory to `app`
+- Set the entrypoint of the container to `bash`

 `Dockerfile`
 ```